 - (1) In accordance with the Taiwan Stock Exchange Co., Ltd's letter No. 1080024221 dated January 2, 2020, and taking into account that substantial amendments are required for the Company's current "Rules and Procedures Governing Shareholders' Meetings", a proposal to reconstitute the Company's "Rules and Procedures Governing Shareholders' Meetings" has been put forward.
-Please refer to Annex 6 to repeal the original "Rules and Procedures Governing Shareholders' Meetings". - (2) The reconstituted rules and procedures will be implemented following approval at the Shareholders' Meeting.
-The Company's original "Rules and Procedures Governing Shareholders' Meetings" will be annulled from the date of implementation of the reconstituted rules and procedures.

-(3) The Company respectfully submits to the Shareholders' Meeting for discussion.
-RESOLVED, the above proposal was accepted as submitted.
+Please refer to Annex 6 (page 36~43) to repeal the original "Rules and Procedures Governing Shareholders' Meetings". - (2) The reconstituted rules and procedures will be implemented following approval at the Shareholders' Meeting.
+The Company's original "Rules and Procedures Governing Shareholders' Meetings" will be annulled from the date of implementation of the reconstituted rules and procedures. - (3) The Company respectfully submits to the Shareholders' Meeting for discussion.